Multimaxs/MusikKu/README.md

-HOW TO RUN :
+# Music Catalogue Website with Music Player Feature

+A web application built using Laravel 11 and powered by Filament for advanced admin panel management.

+---

+## 🚀 Features

+- Modern PHP (8.2+) support
+- Filament admin panel for effortless backend management
+- Built-in authentication and user management
+- Modular and scalable architecture
+- Easy local setup for development
+- Listening your favorite song

+---

+## 🛠 Installation

+Follow these steps to set up the project on your local environment:

 Requirement :
-PHP: At least version 8.2 or newer (required for Laravel 11).
+1. PHP: At least version 8.2 or newer (required for Laravel 11).
-Composer: For dependency management.
+2. Composer: For dependency management.
-Web Server and Database : XAMPP At least version 8.2 or newer 8.2
+3. Web Server and Database : XAMPP At least version 8.2 or newer 8.2

 Run on localhost :
 1. Clone this repository